-The nonprofit organization received all of its revenues through restricted donations from eight private entities.
-Two of these donors represent 71% of total income for the year ending on June 30, 2023.
+The nonprofit organization received all of its revenue through restricted donations from nine private entities.
+Two of these donors represent more than 50% of total income for the year ending on June 30, 2024.
 However, management is considering other sources of income.